Japan Self-Defense Forces: 21st century

-On May 23, 2022, Japan and the United States signed an agreement.
-Japanese Prime Minister Fumio Koshida and U.S. President Joe Biden met together in Tokyo.
+On 5 May 2022, Japan and the United States signed an agreement.
+Japanese Prime Minister Fumio Kishida and U.S. President Joe Biden met together in Tokyo.

-Since the February 2022 Russian invasion of Ukraine, there's been growing military coordination between China and Russia.
+Since the post-February 2022 Russian invasion of Ukraine, there has been growing military coordination between China and Russia.
 This has resulted in an uptick of military activity around Japan.

-On August 4, 2022, the Japanese government lodged formal protests to Beijing when 5 missiles landed near Hateruma in Japan's Exclusive Economic Zone.
+On 4 August 2022, the Japanese government lodged formal protests to Beijing when 5 missiles landed near Hateruma in Japan's Exclusive Economic Zone.
 These Chinese missile launches and military exercises occurred in response to the 2022 visit by Nancy Pelosi to Taiwan.

-On October 22, 2022, Japan and Australia signed a new bilateral security agreement that includes military, intelligence and cybersecurity cooperation.
+On 22 October 2022, Japan and Australia signed a new bilateral security agreement that includes military, intelligence and cybersecurity cooperation.
 It is an upgrade to the 2007 Joint Declaration on Security Cooperation.
-This is the first time that Japan made such a pact with another country other than the United States.
+This is the first time that Japan made such a pact with a country other than the United States.

-On December 16, 2022, Japan announced a major policy shift from its exclusively defense-oriented posture by acquiring counterstrike capabilities to hit enemy bases and command-and-control nodes with longer-range standoff missiles and a defense budget increase to 2% of GDP (¥43 trillion ($315 billion) by 2027.
-Japan will deploy improved domestic Type 12 SSM, hypersonic glide vehicles, and U.S.-made Tomahawk cruise missiles in 2026.
-Domestic hypersonic glide vehicles and hypersonic missiles are planned for the 2030s.
+On 16 December 2022, Japan announced a major policy shift from its exclusively defense-oriented posture by acquiring counterstrike capabilities to hit enemy bases and command-and-control nodes with longer-range standoff missiles and a defense budget increase to 2% of GDP (¥43 trillion ($315 billion) by 2027.
+Japan will acquire a variety of systems, both domestically and through imports.
+This includes an Upgraded Type 12 SSMs and Tomahawk land-attack cruise missiles, both of which will be delivered in FY2025.
+Domestic hypersonic glide vehicles and hypersonic missiles are planned to be delivered for the 2030s.

+The JSDF carried out its first international emergency relief operation with NATO in March 2023, upon Turkey and NATO's request in response to the Turkey–Syria earthquakes in southeastern Turkey.
+Also in March, Japan announced a contribution of 30 million USD to NATO's CAP Trust Fund to assist Ukraine.

+NATO and Japan commit to dialogues and cooperation for international rules-based order, and have signed the Individually Tailored Partnership Programme (ITPP) "to tackle cross-regional challenges and shared security interests".
+In July 2023, NATO secretary general Jens Stoltenberg stated that, "security is not regional, security is global" and that "no other partner is closer to NATO than Japan".

+Defence minister Gen Nakatani attended the partners session of the NATO defence ministers meeting on 17 October 2024, stating "to further promote cooperation between Japan and NATO as well as NATO and IP4".
+He also noted on progress in cooperation in cyber, space, communications, cyber defence exercises, and on sharing of classified information with NATO.

+On 15 January 2025, Japan became the first among NATO's Indo-Pacific partners to inaugurate a full-time ambassador to NATO, with focuses to "cooperate with NATO more efficiently and to contribute to further enhancing and developing the relationship between Japan and NATO in the future".

+On 11 March 2025, it was announced the Joint Operations Command will be fully established by March 24.